-My main purpose here is measurement, but Figure 1 raises a number of important issues, if only because it contradicts so many pre-suppositions.
+My main purpose here is measurement, but the positive relationship in Figure 1, previously documented by Goldberg and Reed (2020), raises important issues, if only because it contradicts so many pre-suppositions.
 Studies of global health and global income, ever since Preston's famous 1975 paper, have universally found that higher income countries have better health; they have better public and private health systems-both of which cost money-and usually have governments that are more effective at protecting their population's health.
 Such is the basis for Stiglitz' argument above.
 More formally, there is a comprehensive 2019 study of global health security1 by Johns Hopkins, the Nuclear Threat Initiative and the Economist Intelligence Unit.
-That study published a set of global health indexes for each country in the world based on 140 questions that measure country capacity in six dimensions, including, (i) prevention of the emergence and release of pathogens, (ii) early detection and reporting for pandemics of potential international concern, (iii) rapid response and mitigation of the spread of a pandemic, (iv) sufficiency and robustness of the health system to treat the sick and protect health workers, as well as an overall index aggregated over the six dimensions, GHS (2020, 6).
+That study published a set of global health indexes for 195 countries based on 140 questions that measure country capacity in six dimensions, (i) prevention of the emergence and release of pathogens, (ii) early detection and reporting for pandemics of potential international concern, (iii) rapid response and mitigation of the spread of a pandemic, (iv) sufficiency and robustness of the health system to treat the sick and protect health workers, (v) commitments to improving national capacity, financing, and adherence to norms, and (vi) risk environment and vulnerability to biological threats.
+These are presented separately, and also aggregated into an overall index, GHS (2020, 6).

-In line with the "health is wealth" presupposition, the overall index correlates at 0.65 with the logarithm of purchasing power parity per capita income over 166 countries; for the four subindexes listed above the correlations are 0.62, 0.48, 0.48, and 0.64.
-They are also positively correlated with deaths per million, 0.47 for the overall index, and 0.47, 0.41, 0.31, and 0.48.
+In line with the "health is wealth" presupposition, the overall index correlates 0.65 with the logarithm of purchasing power parity per capita income over 166 countries; for the first four indexes listed above the correlations are 0.62, 0.48, 0.48, and 0.64.
+The indexes are also positively correlated with deaths per million, 0.47 for the overall index, and 0.47, 0.41, 0.31, and 0.48 of the first four.
 In spite of being designed to be helpful for "high consequence pandemic threats, such as a fast-spreading respiratory disease agent that could have a geographic scope, severity, or societal impact and could overwhelm national or international capacity to manage it," (p 7), and in spite of the evident care and thoroughness of the report, countries that did better on the indexes experienced more deaths than those that did worse.
-It seems that no one had any ability to predict the international patterns of deaths in the pandemic, at least through the end of 2020, nor is it clear that any country could have been adequately prepared for what happened.
+It seems that even distinguished and careful experts could not predict the international patterns of deaths in the pandemic, at least through the end of 2020, nor is it clear that any country could have been adequately prepared for what happened.
+As countries learn lessons from the pandemic, and try to prepare better for the future, they will presumably have to take measures at least some of which are different from those proposed in the GHS report.